kongware/ftor/README.md

 ### 1.8.4.
 Intersection types

-Have seen them at Facebook's flow manpage.
+Have seen them at Facebook's flow docs.
 Maybe interesting...

 ### 1.8.5.
 Recursive types

-ftor will support the definition of recursive sum types.
-Maybe this is also possible for existing literal (product) types like `[]` and `{}`.
+ftor will support the definition of recursive types.
+All composite can be named and hence have a notion of recurtsion.

 ## 1.9.
 Functional types